apatel999/device/README.md

 BackEnd

 First run migration sql script on DB server to setup schema and test data.
 Configure connection string in appsettings.json.

+NOTE: Add "Authorization" header with any value for basic authentication.
+Presently token is not validated.